 Which investment categories excite you most and why?

-In enterprise software, I am excited by the evolution of the data layer and the data stack.
+In enterprise SaaS, I am excited by the evolution of the data layer and the data stack.
 The scale at which data is being generated will drive significant innovation in and demand for solutions addressing Data Ops, low latency applications, privacy and security.

 I believe there is still significant opportunity in APAC in disrupting traditional financial services – reducing friction in adoption of banking and insurance services, increasing efficiencies in capital markets - both public and private, and supply chain and trade financing.